GovTechSG/sgds-web-component/stories/README.md

 ## Table of Contents in Docs mode

 - TOC is enabled, so be mindful of the h1, h2, h3 used as those will go into the TOC

-## Setting up Google Playground Elements IDE for a component

-- Create the following file if not present : `stories/templates/ComponentName/additional.stories.js`

-- If `import { html } from "lit-html";` and `export const SgdsComponentPlayground` are present in the file, remove them

-- Add `// Playground Injection Point` to the top of the file